lsprangers/lsprangers.github.io/docs/aws_sap/SECURITY.md

         - Can triggooer an Event to EventBridge if the rule isn't compliant
             - Destination can be SNS
         - Rules can have automations via SSM Automations
-            - If a resource isn't compliant, we can trigger auto-remediation
+            - If a resource isn't compliant, you can trigger auto-remediation
 ### AWS Managed Logs
     - Logs that can be produced by AWS Services
     - Load Balancer Access Logs can go